ColeHouston/colehouston.github.io/index.md

 # Introduction

 Cybersecurity major at Northwest Missouri State University with a minor in computer science.
-I am currently searching for an internship involving either cybersecurity, IT/systems administration, or software development.
+I primarily study offensive security and participate in CTFs for hacking.
 [See my resume here](resume.pdf)

 ## Links